vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ```

 ## Add custom functions
-Finally, Powershell also enables a really powerful feature which is easily adding custom functions using its scripting language.
+Finally, one of my favorite features of PowerShell, is that it enables the possibility of easily adding custom functions.

 The options here are infinite.
-Just as an example, a function that I find myself using very often, specially when working on collaborative projects, is deleting git branches that match a pattern.
+Just to give you an example, a function that I find myself using very often, specially when working on collaborative projects, is deleting git branches that match a pattern.
 For example, I might have several branches that include the word `fix` and I don't longer need and I'd like to delete them all at once.
-A function that could automate that taking is the following:
+A function that could automate that is the following:

 ```ps1
 function delete-branches ($pattern) {